A Survey on Stance Detection for Mis- and Disinformation Identification: Lessons Learned and Future Trends

+{Moreover, partial explanations can be obtained automatically from the underlying models, e.g.,~from memory networks~\citep{mitra2018memory}, attention weights~\citep{zhou-etal-2019-gear,liu-etal-2020-fine}, or topic relations~\citep{si-etal-2021-topic}.
+However, such approaches are limited as they can require gold snippets justifying the document's stance, attention weights can be misleading~\citep{jain-wallace-2019-attention}, and topics might be noisy due to their unsupervised nature.} Other existing systems~\citep{Popat:2017:TLE:3041021.3055133,Popat:2018:CCL:3184558.3186967,nadeem-etal-2019-fakta} offer explanations to a more limited extent, highlighting span overlaps between the target text and the evidence documents.
+Overall, there is a need for holistic and realistic explanations of how a fact-checking model arrived at its prediction.

-People question false information more and tend to confirm true information~\cite{mendoza-etal-2010-twitter-trust}, and thus, stance can play a vital role in verifying dubious content.
-We argue that a tighter integration between stance and fact-checking is needed.
+\paragraph{Integration} People question false information more and tend to confirm true information~\cite{mendoza-etal-2010-twitter-trust}.
+Thus, stance can play a vital role in verifying dubious content.
+In Appendix~\ref{sec:appx:applications}, we discuss existing systems and real-world applications of stance for mis- and disinformation identification in more detail.
+However, we argue that a tighter integration between stance and fact-checking is needed.
 Stance can be expressed in different forms, e.g.,~tweets, news articles, user posts, sentences in Wikipedia, and Wiki tables, among others {and can have different formulations as part of the fact-checking pipeline (see Section~\ref{sec:factuality})}.
-All of these can guide human fact-checkers through the process of fact verification, and can point them to relevant evidence, which can help them to make informed decisions pertaining to the factuality of a claim.
+All these can guide human fact-checkers through the process of fact-checking, and can point them to relevant evidence.
 Moreover, the wisdom of the crowd can be a powerful instrument in the fight against mis- and disinformation {\cite{Pennycook2521}}, but we should note that vocal minorities can derail public discourse {\cite{doi:10.1080/10810730.2021.1955050}}.
 Nevertheless, these risks can be mitigated by taking into account the credibility of the user or of the information source, which can be done automatically or with the help of human fact-checkers.